-House aides say impeachment team accidentally included fake blue check on tweet during trial: Report
+Impeachment aide says graphic accidentally included fake blue check on tweet shown in trial

 CLICK HERE TO GET THE FOX NEWS APP

-"I don’t do horses ok (I’m from New York)," Lawrence wrote on a substack letter.
+"I don’t do horses ok (I’m from New York)," Lawrence wrote.
 "I’m not in the army either so the use of the word cavalry would have been pretty stupid.
 It’s a wonder Congressman Swalwell didn’t pick up on it.

 "Bringing the Crucifixion of Jesus Christ (AKA the salvation of everyone) back to Washington DC was EXACTLY why we organized three successful protests on November 14, December 12, and January 5th.
 We believe our sacred institutions have rotted through with bloat and corruption PRECISELY because they have separated the State from God."